CorsoSource/IgnitionCodegen/README.md

 java -cp /path/to/openapi-generator-cli.jar;/path/to/ignition-codegen.jar org.openapitools.codegen.OpenAPIGenerator generate `
     --generator-name ignition-codegen `
     --input-spec /path/to/openapi.yaml `
+    --generate-alias-as-model `
     --output ./test
 ```
 Note that the `--input-spec` parameter can be a YAML file as shown, a JSON file or a URL pointing to an OpenAPI specification.
 See the [usage documentation](https://openapi-generator.tech/docs/usage).
+The `--generate-alias-as-model` flag is only required if the target API makes use of inline schema definitions.

 ### Output
 Generating a client with the above commands will produce two zip files in the output directory: